AdobeDocs/graphql-mesh-gateway/src/pages/gateway/upgrade.md

 ---
-title: Upgrading Versions
+title: Upgrade Versions
 description: This page describes breaking changes and how to migrate from one version of API Mesh for Adobe Developer App Builder to another.
 ---

-# Upgrading versions
+# Upgrade versions

 This page lists breaking changes between versions of API Mesh for Adobe Developer App Builder.
 For a list of new features and resolved issues, refer to the [release notes](release-notes.md).